SteinmetzLab/SteinmetzLab.github.io/about.md

 permalink: /about/
 ---

 <p>Our goal is to understand the neural mechanisms underlying perception, cognition, and action.
-In particular, we study how these brain functions are distributed across diverse neural circuits, and how these distributed populations of neurons coordinate their activity you generate useful behaviors. </p>
+In particular, we study how these brain functions are distributed across diverse neural circuits, and how these distributed populations of neurons coordinate their activity to generate useful behaviors. </p>

 <p>Our approach is to employ state-of-the-art methods for measuring and manipulating neural activity at large scale and high resolution, combined with sophisticated, quantifiable behavioral tasks and mechanistic modeling. </p>